-Line 4b - Write the amount from Illinois Schedule 1299-D, Part IX, Line 46.
+Line 4b - Write the amount from Illinois Schedule 1299-D, Part X, Line 49.
 The total of all credits is limited to the total income tax shown on Form IL-1041, Part IV, Line 3.
 Attach Illinois Schedule 1299-D to your Form IL-1041.
 For further information, see Illinois Schedule 1299-D instructions.
+The TECH-PREP Youth Vocational Programs Credit and the Dependent Care Assistance Program Tax Credit are available to taxpayers primarily engaged in manufacturing.
+Any excess credit may be carried forward for two years following the excess credit year.